 - Brand Name

-The Canon 100mm lens is my go to lens when I'm creating food photography from in front of the food.
+The Canon 100mm lens is hands down the best lens for food photography.
 You can read my full review of it here.
-The 100mm is a favorite among all food photographers, not only is this lens razor sharp but it's great both backed off and super close up.
+The 100mm is a favorite food lens among all food photographers, not only is this canon lens razor sharp but it's great both backed off and super close up.
 The focal length will add to the blur of your backgrounds giving it that extra creamy bokeh effect.

 Canon EF 100mm f2.8L Macro Lens at f4.0 1/160 ISO100